chapmanjacobd/que/README.md

 ## task management

 - Shutdown: stop all the background processes related to the queues.
-- tail (id): 'tail' the last lines of a process' output.
+- cat: cat the output of tasks as they finish
 - list: list the queues, with relevant information
 - wait (id)\*: block until some processes dies
-- remove (id)+: remove tasks from the queue
 - clear: remove the information about dead tasks (errorlevels, etc.)